-Othman Al Musaimi is a Research Associate at the Department of Chemical Engineering, under the supervision of Professor Daryl Williams.
-His research interests focus on developing separation and purification methodologies for therapeutic peptide entities.
+Othman Al Musaimi is a Research Associate at the Department of Chemical Engineering-Imperial College London.
+His research interests focus on developing synthetic, separation, and purification methodologies for therapeutic peptide entities.
 Currently, he is working on expanding the hydrophobicity index of amino acids and delivering blood-brain barrier shuttle peptides to target brain-related diseases.

 Othman has attained his Ph.D. in the Pharmaceutical Chemistry discipline, from the University of Kwazulu-Natal - South Africa under the supervision of Prof. Fernando Albericio and Prof. Beatriz G. de la Torre.

 Othman has joined Imperial College London on the 4th of May 2021.